 Customer demands are the changing market

-The last seven years or so have ushered in what is known as the “age of the customer,” a disruptive power shift in favor of the customer.
+The last seven years or so have ushered in what is known as the “age of the customer,” a disruptive trend in which power has shifted to the customer.
 As a result of technological and economic forces, customers are now in a position to expect more from businesses than they have in the past.

 This goal to differentiate the business offer shows the foresight of B2C to capitalize on the disruptive digital future, something which B2B businesses might also stand to benefit from.